 History, tourist information, and nearby accommodation

-In 1581 an Act of Parliament made it an offence to attend a Catholic service for worship, or to offer a hiding place to Catholic priests.
-Harbouring a priest was an offence punishable by death - a quite dreadful death, by being pressed to death, though such an extreme sentence was rarely carried out.
+In 1581 an Act of Parliament made it an offence to attend a Catholic service for worship or to offer a hiding place to Catholic priests.
+Harbouring a priest was an offence punishable by death.
+The method of execution involved being pressed to death under a heavy weight, though such an extreme sentence was rarely carried out.

 In October 1970 Margaret Clitherow was canonized as one of 40 English martyrs by Pope Paul VI, who called her "the Pearl of York".
 Her house on The Shambles is now a shrine to this remarkable woman, who is the patron saint of the Catholic Women's League.

 Margaret Clitherow's House is open to all, without charge, though a small donation is requested.
 There is one room on view to the public, presented as a small chapel with a plaque telling Clitherow's life story.
 There are two statues inside the chapel, one of Margaret Clitherow and the other of the Blessed Thomas Thwing.

 The Blessed Thomas Thwing

 Thwing was born at Heworth Hall in 1633.
 He studied for the priesthood in France and was ordained in 1665.
 He was sent back to England in secret, at a time when it was illegal for Catholic priests to enter the country.
 He was captured during the upheaval of Titus Oates' Popish Plot and put on trial in York.